jrobi133/jrobi133/README.md

 - 💫 Working as Fullstack Software Engineer
-- 🌱 Coding in react, styled-components, and MERN Stack
+- 🌱 learning in react, styled-components, and MERN Stack
 - 📫 How to reach me: johnarobinson133@gmail.com

 🏡 [website][website] **|**